mewwts/addict/README.md

 and hence there are no restrictions (other than what a regular dict imposes) regarding what keys you can use.

 ###Recursive Fallback to dict
 The defaultdict-like behaviour of addict, means it is prone to accidental setting of attributes.
-If you don't feel safe shipping your addict around to other modules, use the to_dict()-method, which returns a regular dict clone of the addict Dict.
+If you don't feel safe shipping your addict around to other modules, use the to_dict()-method, which returns a regular dict clone of the addict dictionary.

 ```Python
 >>> regular_dict = my_addict.to_dict()